JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol2_2.md

 It might be useful to think about where our true loyalties and priorities should be placed both on the institutional and the individual, personal levels.
 First the organizational level.
 The first president of Urantia Brotherhood, William S. Sadler, Jr., addressed these matters in his report to the First Triennial Delegate Assembly. "_The Urantia Book_ is not an End in itself.
 The Brotherhood is not a true End; they are Means to an End."
 "The only true End is the Universal Father."
 Dedication to dissemination—the propagation of _The Urantia Book_—is, according to Mr. Sadler, a secondary loyalty.
 Our primary spiritual loyalty and dedication is to the Universal Father, and to him alone.
 A sectarian Urantian is one who has allowed the importance of _The Urantia Book_ to take precedence over the importance of God.
 The Brotherhood [today's Fellowship and IUAI, and the Foundation were designed to disseminate the book; the book is designed to bring God and man closer together."
 He summed up by saying, "If we can clearly separate Means and Ends, if we can always subordinate Means to the true End, then we shall continue for a very long time as a real Brotherhood, and we shall avoid becoming merely another church or another sect in the world...; a world that needs neither a new church nor a new sect."

-Carolyn Kendall has been a reader since 1951, and was a member of the Forum, along with her parents, brother and husband, Tom.
+> Carolyn Kendall has been a reader since 1951, and was a member of the Forum, along with her parents, brother and husband, Tom.
 She is currently the president of the First Society of Chicago and a member of the Fellowship Publications Committee.
+{.is-info}

 # Restated in Modern Phraseology